AD-Tech/AdColony-iOS-SDK-3/README.md

 ----------------------------------
 Our Aurora SDK contains huge leaps forward in our capabilities, with benefits for both publishers and advertisers.
 We would also like to highlight the addition of AdColony Compass™ to our suite of products.
 AdColony Compass provides publishers with intuitive marketing tools to maximize the value of users throughout your app economy, like creating rewards, achievements, push notifications and in-app messaging.

 Please feel free to explore the [Compass Platform](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki/Compass-Overview).
-The class references of interest are all prefixed with `AdColonyPubServices`.
 For more details on how you can take advantage of Compass, please [click here.](https://clients.adcolony.com/compass/info)

 All users should review our [documentation](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki).